 However, watching a Broadway show, or any live show for that matter is not exactly inexpensive.
 Depending on the popularity of the show, tickets could start near $100 or up to thousands of dollars.
 But I knew better not to spend an arm and a leg to pay for Broadway shows especially when watching shows in NYC.

 To get tickets to a Broadway show, there’s usually a website where the show will be playing, or the show could direct you to ticketing outlets such as Ticketmaster or Telecharge.
 When going directly through these outlets, chances are you will be paying full price plus additional service fees.
 For Hamilton, I wrote an entire blog entry on how we bought Hamilton tickets WITHOUT paying an absurd amount to scalpers.
-It was thanks to my American Express Platinum Card (click here for more).
-The Amex Platinum card gave me access to Amex Concierge service (meaning Amex will act as the ticket outlet)…this is the one that got me 3rd row orchestra seats to Hamilton with no sweat…I didn’t have to queue in….Amex Concierge did all the work.
+It was thanks to my The Platinum Card® from American Express which gave me access to Amex Concierge service (meaning Amex will act as the ticket outlet)…this is the one that got me 3rd row orchestra seats to Hamilton with no sweat…I didn’t have to queue in….Amex Concierge did all the work.
 They also have access to MANY other shows on Broadway, and other shows in general.
-By signing up, you can get American Express Membership rewards good for air, hotel, and many other perks.
-Here’s a blog entry on my Top Travel Credit Cards that we use to earn rewards.
+By signing up, you can get American Express Membership Rewards good for air, hotel, and many other perks.

 With Broadway shows, these are the ways one could get discounted tickets, or ways to avoid paying absurd, inflated ticket prices from scalpers.